3

 borrower, and whether the delay in timing of the restructured payment period is insignificant relative to the

-frequency of payments due under the debt, the debt’s original contractual maturity, or the debt’s original expected
+frequency of payments due under the debt, the debt’s original contractual maturity, or the debts original expected

 duration.